RDRP provides an outlet for trainers, breeders, and tracks to help place retired racers.

 The Florida Greyhound Racing Ban does not go into effect until 12/31/2020.
 Currently, race tracks are able to stop racing as of January 1, 2019, but many have committed to continue until the ban takes place.
 Some seasonal tracks will not reopen and did not have Greyhounds on site when the decision was made.
 Other seasonal tracks will stop racing at the end of this season.

-Adoptions will continue at a slower rate until tracks decide when to stop racing in 2020.
+Adoptions may continue at a slower rate with a few exceptions (closing of seasonal tracks) until tracks decide when to stop racing in 2020.
 Please be patient as we do our best to find a greyhound for you.
-As the tracks begin to close in the coming months, Greyhounds that need homes will be coming our way.

 One thing you can do now which would be very helpful is to support our efforts financially if you are able.